svc333/overview/glossary/glossary.md

 A specification of a resource's capacities and capabilities.
 Different profiles are optimized for different workloads and use cases.
 A resource's pricing model might depend on its profile.

+### promo code
+{: #x8440874}

+A code used to apply limited time credits to Pay-As-You-Go and Subscription accounts.

 ### proxy
 {: #x2267627}